 Field Name R/W Description 0 WUEFLG R Wakeup Event Flag This bit is set by hardware, indicating whether wake-up event or RTC alarm wake-up event occurs on WKUP pin 0: Not occur 1: Occurred Note: Enable the WKUP pin, and an event will be detected when the WKUP pin is at high level.
-1 SBFLG Standby Flag This bit is set to 1 by hardware, and can only be cleared by POR/PE 2 PVDOFLG R PVD Output Flag Indicate whether V{DD}/V{DDA} is higher than the PVD threshold selected by PLSEL[2:0] This bit is valid only when PVD is enabled by PVDEN BIT.
+1 SBFLG R Standby Flag This bit is set to 1 by hardware, and can only be cleared by POR/PDR (power-on/power-down reset) or by setting the CSF bit of the power supply control register (PMU_CTRL).
+0: Not enter the standby mode 1: Have entered the standby mode 2 PVDOFLG R PVD Output Flag Indicate whether V{DD}/V{DDA} is higher than the PVD threshold selected by PLSEL[2:0] This bit is valid only when PVD is enabled by PVDEN BIT.
 0: V{DD}/V{DDA} is higher than PVD threshold 1: V{DD}/V{DDA} is lower than PVD threshold Note: This bit is 0 after reset or when entering the standby mode (PVD stops work).
-7:3 Reserved 8 WKUP2 Pin Configure When WKUP1 is used as a normal I/O, the event on WKUP1 pin ca wake up the CPU in standby mode; it can wake up CPU only when not used as a normal I/O. 0: Configure normal I/O 1: Can wake MCU Note: Clear this bit in system reset.
+7:3 Reserved 8 WKUPCFG1 R/W wake up the CPU in standby mode; it can wake up CPU only when not used as a normal I/O. 0: Configure normal I/O 1: Can wake MCU When WKUP1 is used as a normal I/O, the event on WKUP1 pin cannot wake up the CPU in standby mode; it can wake up CPU only when it is not used as a normal I/O. 0: Configure normal I/O